Samyak2/website/content/post/08_variance.md

 ```
 Now the type of `int_list` outside will be wrong after this function call!
 It will no longer be a `list[int]`.

 The solution for our first function is to use `typing.Sequence[T]`, which is covariant.
-The type error message we saw also hints to this (see the last line).
+The type error message we saw also hints at this (see the last line).
 ```python
 from typing import Sequence
 def some_func(input: Sequence[int | str]):